 Kris clearly has a passion for bonsai.
 There’s a revolutionary thinker and artist living inside of him, and there is also a sentimental, loving, and reminiscent side for both his teacher and the memories of his bonsai adventure.
 He has no plans of slowing down (quote), and continues to trek out into the wilderness for us (and maybe a bit for himself 😊).

 The art at Black Dodge Bonsai is simply breath-taking.
 Firstly, Kris is a collector of all things Lenz.
 He has paintings, mugs, pots, sculptures, and trees from Nick.
 Being that there are only a handful of legendary bonsai artists on the east coast, seeing this collection was stunning.
 I’m actually still working on processing everything that I saw.

 There is an art to Lenz’s (and now Kris’s) art that transcends bonsai and becomes something else entirely.
-In the world of bonsai, we’re always talking about the “rules” and the esthetic principles (defining branch, counterbalance, taper, left/back/right branching, etc.) I don’t think that their art came from a place of defiance either.
+In the world of bonsai, we’re always talking about the “rules” and the esthetic principles (defining branch, counterbalance, taper, left/back/right branching, etc.) Kris and his teacher are very willing to break every rule in the book, but I don’t think that their art came from a place of outright defiance either.
 I believe that it came from a place of pure art in a living growing form.

 The first example of this is a pair of Lenz’s boots which were planted.
 They have been this way for 40 years.

 Kris told a story of bringing this display to a show some years ago.
 He had stepped away from the display, and the board holding the boots was gone.
 It was discovered that someone working the show had thrown out the board.
 Kris gently asked them to retrieve the board.